michaelteter/amenitiz/README.md

 would need to be taken to allow for currency conversions and representations.
 These concerns are beyond the scope of this challenge.

+### Floats for Prices

+Prices are stored as floats, but in the real world we might use an integer where the price would be stored with the whole and decimal parts, and the currency/region definitions would indicate how many decimal places were being stored.

+### Error Handling

+In many cases, error handling is not done.
+The safe reference operator (`&`) is used in places to illustrate where nil risks are likely; these would suggest where additional error handling should be added.